Agoy-beep/dharma_page/README.md

 - Rewrite Why Meditate V
 - Add retreats to sources
 - We have a fade out, fade ins are irregular
-- clicking twice on a header link breaks it. (see about page for fix)
+- clicking twice on a header link breaks it. (see about page for fix) V
+- Set icons of books to invisible instead of removing them in grid mode.